 Meet the gay man taking LGBTQ Indians from the closet to the kitchen

-When India’s Supreme Court overturned the country’s ban on gay sex last September, it was a momentous step forward for LGBTQ rights.
+When India’s Supreme Court overturned the country’s ban on gay sex in 2018, it was a momentous step forward for LGBTQ rights.

 With around 1.4 billion inhabitants, India is the second most-populated country in the world.
-Its LGBTQ population is somewhere between 7-10 million.
+A conservative estimate would put the number of LGBTQ people in India as being somewhere over 10 million.

-The repeal of Section 377 means gay and bisexual people can live their lives more free from the fear of prosecution and blackmail.
-Although societal attitudes lag behind legislative change and there remain battles on the road to full equality, the decriminalisation of gay sex was a crucial step.
+The repeal of Section 377 means gay and bisexual people can live their lives with less fear of prosecution and blackmail.
+Although societal attitudes lag behind legislative change and there remain battles on the road towards equality, the decriminalisation of gay sex was a crucial step.

-‘Brands never really considered queer Indians as a segment to target but after Section 377 was scrapped, I was approached by many brands for collaborations to promote their brands to the Indian queer segment and I ended up signing with 22 brands in just two months!’
+“Brands never really considered queer Indians as a segment to target but after Section 377 was scrapped, I was approached by many brands for collaborations to promote their brands to the Indian queer segment and I ended up signing with 22 brands in just two months…’ explains Bagwe.

 Things began to change when Bagwe turned 21.
 His debut film, Logging Out, won an international award, and his family’s attitude towards him began to change.

-‘They realized that I am enjoying my life and freedom so they decided to support me.’
+“They realised that I’m enjoying my life and freedom, so they decided to support me…” says Bagwe.

 Bagwe knows how other queer people in India struggle to be accepted by their families.
-Many feel pressured by parents to settle down and marry a member of the opposite sex.
-His latest project explores the coming out stories of others in a novel way.
+Many feel pressured by parents to settle down and marry.

-Closet to Kitchen with Nakshatra Bagwe finds him interviewing people about their experiences while they demonstrate how to prepare a favourite dish.
+In his project, Closet to Kitchen with Nakshatra Bagwe, Bagwe explores queer coming out stories by interviewing people about their experiences – while they demonstrate how to prepare a favourite dish.
 For some, cooking was a skill they needed to pick up quickly after they found themselves homeless.

 Bagwe’s mother was diagnosed with breast cancer in 2016.
 She passed away in 2017.
 He says that interviewing other queer people about their relationships with their mothers has proved an emotional experience for him.

-The idea for Closet to Kitchen came from Bahwe’s travel work, both as a writer and tour operator.
+The idea for Closet to Kitchen came from Bagwe’s travel work, both as a writer and tour operator.

 The repeal of Section 377 has helped.

-‘Each one offers a specific message about fighting back, surviving with respect and showing their true colours to the world,’ says Bagwe.
-‘This is a dream project for me.’
+“Each episode of Closet to Kitchen offers a specific message about fighting back, surviving with respect and showing their true colours to the world…” says Bagwe.
+“This is a dream project for me.”